SQream/sqream_docs/installation_guides/pre-installation_configurations.rst

 Before installing SQreamDB, it is essential that you tune your system for better performance and stability.

-This page provides recommendations for production deployments of SQream and describes the following:

 .. contents::
    :local:
    :depth: 1